sohooo/nvim2/README.md

 - trailing whitespace on save are automatically removed
 - regex commands (like search/replace) with live preview
 - smart text objects: select text, then use `.` to enlage selection
+- [which-key](https://github.com/folke/which-key.nvim): displays a popup with possible keybindings of the command you started typing

 ## Installation